Sesame seed oil has been covered previously on the site. It’s an excellent oil for greying hair as well as protecting the hair from the sun’s UV rays.

 - Sesame seeds can be used as a topping in a lot of dishes.
 I love it on my salads and sometimes on salmon.

-- In recent times, I’ve started including sesame oil in cooking sautéed spinach and pan fried salmon.
+- In recent times, I’ve started including sesame oil in cooking sautéed spinach and pan-fried salmon.
 I plan to try it in cauliflower fried rice for the first time tonight and will write about it in a few days.

-If you like it so much that you’d prefer to use it for deep drying, mix it with olive oil.
-Deep drying with sesame oil isn’t recommended as it has a low smoking point.
+Deep frying with sesame oil isn’t recommended as it has a low smoking point.
 It might also overpower the taste of the dish.

-Caution: If you’re allergic to seeds and nuts, avoid sesame oil.
+Caution: If you’re allergic to seeds and nuts, avoid sesame seed oil.
 There are some alternative cooking oils HERE.